apinf/developer/README.md

 For new issues we have template in Github which will guide you to fill in needed information.

+### Automated testing

+We use automated testing.
+This means that you **start developing new features by defining test first**.

 ### Set up local development version
 Start developing the platform by installing APInf platform.
 You can do this multiple ways.
 [Here's more detailed information](https://github.com/apinf/platform/blob/develop/INSTALL.md) how to do it.